-Interns can view the community living standards here.
+Interns can view the Community Living Guide here.

-Over the summer, UCF Housing Facilities have Conference Ambassadors (CAs) who reside in the buildings.
-The CAs share on-call responsibilities with our Residence Hall and Apartment Patrol, ensuring that there is always a member of UCF Housing to assist you 24 hours a day.
+Over the summer, UCF Housing Facilities have Conference Assistants (CAs) or Resident Assistants (RAs), that reside in the buildings.
+The CAs/RAs share on-call responsibilities with our Residence Hall and Apartment Patrol (RHAPs), ensuring that there is always a member of UCF Housing to assist you 24 hours a day.

 The main UCF campus has a state of the art recreational facility.
 To obtain usage call 407 823-5446, identify yourself as a summer intern living at the Lake Claire Apartments.
 You will also need a photo ID.
 There is a fee for use, during your stay.